Hummingbird Habitat

 Hummingbirds are specialized nectarivores that feed on dilute solutions of sugars with trace amounts of amino acids and electrolytes.
 Hummingbirds will harvest nectar from flowers of all colors, although they seem to prefer red flowers.

-Flower nectar is digested and quickly converted into energy, supplying a hummingbird's carbohydrate requirements.?
+Flower nectar is digested and quickly converted into energy, supplying a hummingbird's carbohydrate requirements.
 They also dine on insects, spiders, and sometimes sap that oozes out of tree holes made by sapsuckers (woodpeckers).

 When a hummingbird inserts its bill into the corolla (all the petals of a flower, collectively) of a flower, its forehead, beak, and chin may become well dusted with pollen, some of which will be transferred to neighboring flowers of the same species, so achieving cross-pollination.
-Hummingbird bills vary greatly in length & shape according to the flowers at which they feed.?
-In fact, co-evolution of flower shape and bill shape is a well-studied phenomenon.

-Many plant families have evolved flower characteristics which make their nectar available only to hummingbirds and not to insects.
 Such characters are long tube-like corollas with narrow openings and the absence of landing platforms which insects require.
 These flowers are oriented well away from leaves and entangling vegetation so that the feeding hummingbird can hover in front of or below them.

-The nectar in hummingbird flowers is abundant, but not very concentrated compared with that of bee-pollinated flowers, as bees are more efficient at collecting small quantities of concentrated nectar.?
-The nectar sugar concentration of hummingbird-pollinated flowers ranges from 16-28% (McDade and Weeks 2004a), bee-pollinated flowers regularly exceed 35% (Bolten et al. 1979).
+The nectar in hummingbird flowers is abundant, but not very concentrated compared with that of bee-pollinated flowers, as bees are more efficient at collecting small quantities of concentrated nectar.

 Water for Hummingbirds